 - Labor, property or money taken by an employee directly from his/her employer within twelve months is a grand theft

 - Taking someone else’s money, property or labor with a value exceeding $950

 - Taking of agricultural and ocean products with a value exceeding $250 from a research facility

 Any type of theft crime conviction will most likely have long term negative consequences on your life, including grand theft.
 If you face charges of grand theft, you must get advice and legal representation from a criminal defense attorney as soon as possible.
-Your criminal defense attorney will review the case elements to build concrete evidence for defense in the court of law.
-For you to be held guilty of California grand theft, your prosecutor must prove every element of this crime to the tribunal beyond a reasonable doubt.
+Your criminal defense attorney will review the case elements to build concrete evidence for a defense in the court of law.
+For you to be held guilty of California grand theft, your prosecutor must prove every element of this crime to the jury beyond a reasonable doubt.

 Forms of Grand Theft and Crime Elements

 There are different ways you can commit a grand theft crime, as illustrated above.
 The elements of the crime that the prosecutor uses to charge you of the offense depend on the type of grand theft crime you’ve done and how the property was acquired.
 The elements of crime in each form of grand theft is different.
 Below are various forms of grand theft that the prosecutor must prove for you to be guilty of the violation of California Penal Code 487: